bekencorp/bk_idk/docs/bk7236/en/get-started/index.rst

 This article demonstrates:

- - Armino code and toolchain download
+ - Code download
- - Setup software development environment
+ - Environment deployment and compilation
  - How to configure Armino project
  - How to build the project and flash the bin to board